 I have been waiting to read Jefferson’s Sons for ages and I finally got my hands on a copy of it (I have no idea why the wait list for a Kindle copy of it at the library was so incredibly long).

 And then I read it in one day.

 It was gripping.

-One of the clever things about this book is that it covers a long period of time (more than twenty years), but because the narrator switches several times, the main voice is always a child.
+One of the clever things about Jefferson’s Sons is that it covers a long period of time (more than twenty years), but because the narrator switches several times, the main voice is always a child.
 This works wonderfully for a middle-grade novel.

 The first narrator is Beverly, Sally Hemming’s oldest living child.
 The book begins when he finds out from his mother that Master Jefferson is his father.
 He’s shocked to hear this, and has a hard time following his mother’s instructions to tell no one.
 As he grows older, he struggles with his mother’s claims that when he turns 21, he’ll be free and he ought to go live as if he is white (he’s only 1/7 black).
 He hates the idea of leaving his family behind and everything that he’s known.
 Also, he just about worships Thomas Jefferson and treasures any interaction they have (which is very limited).

 The second narrator is Beverly’s younger brother, Maddy.
 Maddy doesn’t feel the same love for Master Jefferson and his contempt for his father only increases as he grows older.
 Also, he’s not nearly as light-skinned as his siblings, and it seems unlikely that he’ll be able to pass for white when he’s an adult, which devastates him.